Madame So, the black artist we need for the future

 Your music has clear grunge references.
 Who are you musically inspired by?
 And what do you think your trademark is?

-My musical influences are way too numerous to list, but the obvious ones in terms songwriting – as opposed to sound – are Nina Simone, Bob Dylan and Evan Dando from the Lemonheads.
+My musical influences are way too numerous to list.
+The obvious ones in terms songwriting – as opposed to sound – are Nina Simone, Bob Dylan and Evan Dando from the Lemonheads.
 Indeed, I love 90s alternative rock: it is both entertaining and enlightening.
 When it comes to my music, as a songwriter I think my trademarks are catchy melodies and meaningful lyrics.
-Anyway, that’s how I identify my songs to date: they can be so melodic that they can be amalgamated with pop, despite always having a hard edge to them, which some deem either too little or too much.
+Anyway, that’s how I identify my songs to date.
+They can be so melodic that they can be amalgamated with pop, despite always having a hard edge to them, which some deem either too little or too much.

 Your new song, “Generation Y”, is really amazing.
 Why do you think old generations are prejudiced against new ones?
 And why is it so important to invest in young people?